 Wowza.
 That's all I gotta say about these gorgeous chocolate love boats!

-- Sweet Potato: The start of our brownie show!
+- Sweet Potato: The start of our brownie show, just like my Sweet Potato Muffins!
 For moistness, nutrition, and naturally sweet flavor.

 - Medjool dates: These provide caramel-like sweetness and plenty of fiber.
 You'll want to remove the pit and make sure they're soft.
 If not, simply soak them in hot water to soften up.
 Be sure to squeeze the water out before using them.
 How cool that we're sweetening our brownies with dates?!